m-albert/MVRegFus/README.md

 - install MVRegFus
 `pip install -e ./MVRegFus`

-- [Download elastix 4.9](https://elastix.lumc.nl/download.php) (binary version 4.9 suitable for your platform) and place files into a folder 'elastix' in the same folder as this project, as such:
+- [Download elastix 4.9](https://elastix.lumc.nl/download.php) (binary version 4.9 suitable for your platform) and place files into a folder 'elastix' next to the project folder, as such:
 ```bash
 ./MVRegFus
 ./MVRegFus/bin